 3rd round - two interviewer-led or interviewee-led cases with managers (more interruption, more complex case to crack - typically with just small deviations from a straight-forward framework case, but as you said, so many candidates experience problems with them)

-4th round - two partners-led interviews - full scope of options (case, stimation questions, brain teaser, just fancy discussion, etc.)
+4th round - two partners-led interviews - full scope of options (case, estimation questions, brain teaser, just fancy discussion, etc.)

-Here, I will add two key points worth noting.
+I would like to add two key points worth noting.

-First, in regards to Bain's interview format, I have noticed that it does vary by office.
+First, in regard to Bain's interview format, I have noticed that it does vary by office.
 The formats are similar, but the sequencing of which interview formats appear when does seem to vary.

 For example, in Paris, I seem to recall Bain using a written case interview in the final round.
 In this reader's email, it appeared in the first round.